rochelleterman/PS239T/16_final-projects/rubric.md

 ### Deliverables

 A. A github repository containing code, data, results, and a README.md file that clearly describes how to reproduce the project (75% of your grade).
+Submit a link to your repo on bCourses under the "Final Project" assignment.

 B. A 5-10 minutes presentation summarizing the project, to be delivered in class, Dec 11 (25% of your grade).